naala89/apiopenstudio/README.md

 All administrative tools are available via secure API calls.
 However, there is also an admin site that you can use to manage your resources.

-GaterData has a heirarchical approach to API resources.
+ApiOpenStudio has a heirarchical approach to API resources.

 * `account` - this defines a top-level entity, like a client.
 * `application` - these belong to an account, and are used to group API resources, like a department, project or product.
 * `resource` - These are individual API definitions that belong to an application.

-Each registered user has a role that assigns them specific access rights to the GaterData.
+Each registered user has a role that assigns them specific access rights to the ApiOpenStudio.
 A user that does not have access rights to an account, application or resource cannot use them.

 You can create custom roles if you want to further split consumers into groups.

-For more information, visit the wiki at [wiki.gaterdata.com](https://wiki.gaterdata.com) or [phpdoc.gaterdata.com](https://phpdoc.gaterdata.com)
+For more information, visit the wiki at [wiki.apiopenstudio.com](https://wiki.apiopenstudio.com) or [phpdoc.apiopenstudio.com](https://phpdoc.apiopenstudio.com)

 # Overview